Apurbo73/Watching-Movies-at-2x/README.md

 * Remaining 80 minutes at normal speed → takes 80 minutes
 * Total = 10 + 80 = **90 minutes**

-Let me know if you'd like the code with comments or in another language!